 - Febrile seizures lasting less than 15 minutes are called “simple febrile seizures” and, in most cases, do not have long-term neurological effects.

-- Febrile seizures lasting for longer than 15 minutes are called “complex febrile seizures” and may result in long-term neurological effects.
+- Febrile seizures lasting for longer than 15 minutes are called “complex febrile seizures” and may result in long-term neurological effects or evolve into epilepsy.

 B. Focal seizures